physics-faas/global-continuum-placement/README.md

 The solution will be proposed as matrix `x` and `y`, where `x` is the allocation of functions over the clusters, and `y` the allocation of containers over the clusters.
 For a local level of scheduling, it is needed an algorithm to takes Foa-Energy decisions and to do the local placement.

-For more details, please refer to [Foa-Energy's paper repository][https://gitlab.com/andersonandrei/foa-energy-journal]
+For more details, and to check a full evaluation of Foa-Energy, please refer to [Foa-Energy's paper repository](https://gitlab.com/andersonandrei/foa-energy-journal)

 ## Supported annotations